serverpod/serverpod_docs/docs/06-concepts/06-database/01-connection.md

 Just like you can connect to the Postgres database inside the Docker container, you can connect to any other Postgres instance.
 There are a few things you need to take into consideration:

-- Make sure that your Postgres instance allows incoming traffic.
+- Make sure that your Postgres instance is up and running and is reachable from your Serverpod server.
 - You will need to create a user with a password, and a database.

 ### Connecting to a local Postgres server